 Getting all the stakeholders aligned is very critical to the success of the program.
 You need to educate them and get them on board instead of trying to thrust a process on them.

 Create a Continuous Education & Awareness Program

 You need to create a continuous education and awareness program by way of mailers, security learning session, and any other creative means.
 A one-time alignment activity shall not work in the future.
 You will need to do this on a regular basis.

 Periodic Manual Assessment & Asset Inventory List Updation

 The asset list needs to be updated periodically.
 In case you have a set process that is being followed by all, the task shall get easier.
 However, this is never the case in the real world.
 You may decide to appoint either a consultant or an in-house resource to talk to all the key stakeholders and update the list once a quarter or the frequency you find appropriate.

 Using continuous Shadow IT monitoring tools is easier in case your budget for it.
 These tools can identify changes in your asset list automatically.
-However, just the tool along is not enough.
-Sometime tools may have some false negatives since it is impossible to have 100% coverage.
+However, just the tool alone is not enough.
+Sometimes tools may have some false negatives since it is impossible to have 100% coverage.
 So you should also augment the tools with manual asset inventory assessment as described earlier.